-The College's forecasts and financial projections, which incorporate the impact of the coronavirus pandemic, indicate that it will be able to operate within the existing facilities and covenants for the foreseeable future.
+The College's forecasts and financial projections indicate that it will be able to operate within the existing facilities and covenants for the foreseeable future.
 Accordingly, the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its Financial Statements.